Frequently asked questions about hearing aids

 Any time you're uncertain about your hearing aids, it's best to come in and get an expert to check it over.
 This prevents unnecessary damage done to the device, and the correct solution can be found.

 Other times, it could just be you need a new hearing aid, either an upgrade or a replacement.
-Click here to make a booking for a FREE* consultation, or call us on 1800 326 314.
+Click here to make a booking for a no cost* consultation, or call us on 1800 326 314.